 Donovan is the President of the St. Elizabeth Technical High School (STETHS) Alumni Association and has been an active alumni member since 1981.

 He joined the board of the Union of Jamaica Alumni Association USA Inc in 2015 and served as a Director for three years before being elected as Vice President in 2018.
+In 2022 Donovan has been elected as the current President of UJAA.

 He has a strong belief that education is key to a lifetime of success and achievement.
 He has been involved with non-profit organizations, particularly in the field of education and track and field, for over two decades.